Summer and Dogs: Tips, Risks, and How To Keep Them Safe

 Parasites and Diseases

-We happen to be huge fans of Summer; there are so many great outdoor activities to take part in and so many to create memories with our best friends, from frisbee to hiking, to more time at the dog park, beach-going, and just long walks in new and exciting places.
+We happen to be huge fans of summer; there are so many great outdoor activities to take part in, such as frisbee, hiking, dog parks, the beach, and long walks in new and exciting places.

-Be sure you do a thorough check whenever you come back indoors from an outside adventure, as they are a source of nothing good.
+Be sure to do a thorough check whenever you come back indoors from an outside adventure, as they can be a source of many problems.

-They can carry Lymes Disease, Rocky Mountain Spotted Fever, Rickettsial and Canine Bartonellosis which can lead to inflammation of organs.
+They can carry Lyme disease, Rocky Mountain Spotted Fever, Rickettsial, and Canine Bartonellosis, which can lead to inflammation of organs.

 Please consult your veterinarian if you see any of these indications.

-You can learn more about how best to handle dog engagements with these creatures in our podcast (link).
+You can learn more about how to best handle dog interactions with these creatures in our podcast.

 Dog eating watermelon in the summer

-As with any other season, Summer prompts great memories of some favorite foods like watermelon, ice cream for dinner, corn on the cob, and grilled hot dogs to name a few.
+As with any other season, summer prompts great memories of some favorite foods, such as watermelon, ice cream for dinner, corn on the cob, and grilled hot dogs, to name a few.

 Since we so enjoy incorporating our dogs into so many of our activities, including our cookouts, we wanted to provide some rules to follow when your pup sidles up to you, with “that” look before you hand over your treasures.

-Be mindful to avoid pitted foods like avocado, cherries, and absolutely no grapes, raisins, onion, grapefruit, or garlic.
+Be mindful of avoiding pitted foods like avocados, cherries, and absolutely no grapes, raisins, onions, grapefruit, or garlic.

-You’ll also want to avoid the traditional sides at a cookout, pasta salad, potato salad, chips of any sort, and sugary sweets.
+You’ll also want to avoid the traditional sides at a cookout, such as pasta salad, potato salad, chips of any sort, and sugary sweets.

-A great rule of thumb when thinking about what you can and can’t feed your dog to follow is: “is the food the ingredient?” if the answer is yes, you’re off to a good start.
+A great rule of thumb when thinking about what you can and can’t feed your dog is: “Is the food the ingredient?”
+If the answer is yes, you’re off to a good start.

 Just say “No!” to These Foods: